CedarGroveStudios/CircuitPython_WaveStore/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A CircuitPython class to create and manage a collection of synthio synthio file assets.
+A CircuitPython class to create and manage a collection of synthio object file assets.

 Dependencies